codepath/android_guides/Configuring-a-Parse-Server.md

        .addNetworkInterceptor(new ParseStethoInterceptor())
   ```

-* The best way to troubleshoot your Parse JavaScript code is to run the Parse server locally (see [instructions](https://github.com/ParsePlatform/parse-server-example#for-local-development)).
+* If you wish to troubleshoot your Parse JavaScript code is to run the Parse server locally (see [instructions](https://github.com/ParsePlatform/parse-server-example#for-local-development)).
 You should also install node-inspector for Node.js, which allows you to use Chrome or Safari to step through the code yourself:

 ```bash
 npm install node-inspector